 In most situations, it is ideal to file a personal injury claim as soon as possible.
-However, at Hines Law, we understand that the stress of experiencing a severe injury in an accident can be overwhelming, and many people are unsure about what legal action – if any – they can take to lighten the burden.
+However, at the Law Offices of Matthew C. Hines, we understand that the stress of experiencing a severe injury in an accident can be overwhelming, and many people are unsure about what legal action – if any – they can take to lighten the burden.
 It is not uncommon for clients to come to us for help after a significant period of time has passed.

 In cases in which you are seeking to file a lawsuit against a county or city, the limitations period can decrease to six months, making it critical to take proactive action as soon as possible.